freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/applied-accessibility/add-an-accessible-date-picker.md

 # --instructions--

 Camper Cat is setting up a Mortal Kombat tournament and wants to ask his competitors to see what date works best.
-Add an `input` tag with a `type` attribute of "date", an `id` attribute of "pickdate", and a `name` attribute of "date".
+Add an `input` tag with a `type` attribute of `date`, an `id` attribute of `pickdate`, and a `name` attribute of `date`.

 # --hints--